 Promoting public understanding of the role and value of Colorado's forests and other natural resources is vital to the mission of the Colorado State Forest Service (CSFS).

 The CSFS is a service and outreach agency, and our accomplishments are the direct result of our educational approach.
 We develop scientifically sound messages and materials for use by CSFS personnel, partners and Colorado citizens.
-Our messages and materials are driven by our strategic priorities and are delivered to diverse audiences using a variety of delivery systems, including our State Office in Fort Collins and our 17 district offices located throughout the state.
+Our messages and materials are driven by our strategic priorities and are delivered to diverse audiences using a variety of delivery systems, including our State Office in Fort Collins and our 19 district and field offices located throughout the state.

 - increases awareness and understanding of key forestry issues and the roles Colorado citizens can play in addressing those issues;